PabloFerrari027/spotifyClone/spotify/README.md

 # Spotify Clone

 ## 🤔 About the project
-Spotify clone is a copy of Spotify homepage
+Spotify Clone is a web project I built using React Js, Styled Components, Typescript and Next js.
+It consists of a clone Spotify homepage.
+The project is fully responsive, that is, it adjusts to all screens.

 ---